OpenVoiceOS/community-docs/docs/PHAL.md

 [Install]
 WantedBy=mycroft.service
 ```

 ### Plugins

 AdminPlugins are just like regular PHAL plugins that run with `root` privileges

 A plugin needs to identify itself as a admin plugin via it's entry point, PHAL will not load Admin plugins and AdminPHAL will not load regular plugins

-Admin plugins will only load if their configuration contains `"enabled": true`, all admin plugins need to be explicitly enabled
+Admin plugins will only load if their configuration contains `"enabled": true`.
+All admin plugins need to be explicitly enabled

+You can find plugin packaging documentation [here](https://openvoiceos.github.io/community-docs/OPM/#packaging)